This page may contain affiliate links. Learn More.

 There are a number of other reasons you can eat healthy and save money.
 I could go on forever, but let’s talk about super healthy foods that are inexpensive.

 Another tip to making beans less musical and discomforting is to cook them well.
 Underdone beans can wreak havoc on your digestion.
 Ouch.
 Make sure they are nice and soft.
 Test more than one bean to check for doneness.

 Beans are packed with protein.
-Beans are super inexpensive.
+They are super inexpensive.
 Beans are very versatile and they are delish!
 We eat several bean main dishes per week to save money on protein since it can be very costly.
-We eat mostly free range meat, which can really be expensive.
+We eat mostly free-range meat, which can really be expensive.
 I love knowing the animals I eat were treated humanely and raised in a healthy way.

 I love to make taco soup with beans (we don’t like meat in ours), homemade bean burritos, bean and cheese nachos with veggies, enchilada casserole with beans for the protein, beans and cornbread, and just plain ole beans as a side dish.
 When I cook my beans, I usually do it in the crockpot on high overnight.
-I just put in my soaked beans, fill the crock pot up with water, and dump in a packet of homemade taco seasoning mix.
-Click here to see how to make it.
+I just put in my soaked beans, fill the crockpot up with water, and dump in a packet of homemade taco seasoning mix.

 We love our beans with these flavors and the house smells A-Mazing!
 I cook several pounds of beans at once and freeze the leftovers in 1 and 2-cup portions to dump into recipes.
 Click here to see my world-famous taco soup recipe.
 It’s a favorite of the kids!